OybekBoltaboyev/hacking-with-python/README.md

-these files which can be run on kali linux's terminal understandable for hackers
+these files which can be run on linux's terminal understandable for hackers